devangxz/parakeet-tdt-deployment/src/content/terms-and-conditions.md

 ## Legal Name & Address

-You acknowledge and agree that you will provide your legal name and full residential address in your Scribie.ai account.
+You acknowledge and agree that you will provide your legal name and full residential address in your Scribie account.
 Any incorrect information may lead to account suspension.
 Please note Scribie does not accept applications/transcribers from residents of California, US.

 ## Duplicate Accounts